wakeelah247/wakeelah247/README.md

-- 👋 Hi, I’m @wakeelah247
+- 👋 Hi, I’m @wakeelah247 (Wakilat Ibrahim)
 - 👀 I’m interested in finding solutions to cybersecurity issues.
 - 🌱 I’m currently learning more about automation.
-- 💞️ I’m looking to collaborate on interseting cybersecurity projects.
+- 💞️ I’m looking to collaborate on interesting cybersecurity projects.
-- 📫 How to reach me wakilatibrahim8@gmail.com
+- 📫 How to reach me https://www.linkedin.com/in/wakilatibrahim
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My childhood dream was to be a Pilot.
 I became a Nurse and later ditched nursing for cybersecurity.